t3rohaha/softuni/03_oop/README.md

 ## ENCAPSULATION

-Practice of `grouping` related `data and functionality` in a single unit and controlling the access to them.
+Encapsulation is `grouping data and methods` that operate on the data into a single unit.
+This concept prevents direct access to objects internal state and ensures that data is accessed and modified through controlled methods.
+In C# encapsulation is achieved with the use of `classes` to group the data and functionality and `access modifiers` to control the access to the data and functionality.

 - __Classes__ are used to group related data and functionality.